Claude Code vs Cursor vs GitHub Copilot: A Deep Comparison of Three AI Coding Tools

 curl -s https://codegateway.dev/setup.sh | bash -s -- --key sk-cg-YOUR_KEY

-• Stable low latency — connects to the nearest Cloudflare global edge node
+• Low-latency routing — every request goes to the nearest Cloudflare global edge node

-• Pay-as-you-go — top up what you need, no monthly fees
+• Pay-as-you-go — top up when you need, no monthly subscription

 Privacy and compliance